Information and configuration instructions for using the Precision Time Protocol (IEEE 1588-v2) with Domain Time II.

 Verify that multicasts are allowed on your network.
 See the Planning documentation for network requirements.

-Ensure that there is an IGMP-enabled router attached to the same subnet as your PTP Master and Slaves.
-IGMP is required to join multicast groups.
-Unlike with unicast protocols like NTP, a direct cable connection to a clock with only a crossover cable will not work.
+IGMP/MLD is used to join multicast groups and provides the most robust multicast behavior.
+Unlike with unicast protocols like NTP, a direct cable connection to a clock with only a

 Enable network communication through firewalls.
 You may quickly open all relevant time protocol ports in the Windows Firewall using the following command as Administrator from a command-prompt (Version 5.2 and later):